-Sprocket is an online portal for teachers to access full year project-based learning courses.
-It also includes an online community where teachers are able to share ways to implement, and adapt the courses.
+Sprocket is an online portal for teachers to access full-year project-based learning courses.
+It also includes an online community where teachers are able to share ways to implement and adapt the courses.
 Using Sprocket, teachers can collectively build innovative project-based practices that can be replicated, adapted, and used in classrooms across the country.
-Currently, access to Sprocket is by invitation only, and includes teachers and districts who partner with LER.
-For more information, please contact LER.